falkoschumann/todos-java-ioda/README.md

 ### Complete Todo

 - [x] Mark a todo in the list as completed or active.
+- [x] Strikethrough out a completed todo.
 - [ ] Mark all todos as completed or active.

 ### Remove Todo

 - [x] Remove a todo from the list.
-- [ ] Hover over todo shows the remove button.
+- [x] Hover over todo shows the remove button.
 - [x] Remove all completed todos.
 - [x] If there are no completed todos, the remove completed button is hidden.